 No. The aim is to ask people to assess their own well-being, so all answers must be given directly by the respondent.
 Proxy responses (on behalf of someone else in the household) are never accepted.Back to table of contents

-ONS decided on an eleven point scale from 0-10 where 0 is "not at all" and 10 "completely" for all of the questions following a review of the literature on the measurement of personal well-being and in the light of expert academic advice.
-This ensures the scales between the questions are consistent which helps respondents to answer them more easily.
-Also, eleven point scales are commonly used across other surveys of interest, and using the same type of scale aids comparisons.
+Office for National Statistics (ONS) decided on an 11-point scale from 0 to 10, where 0 is "not at all" and 10 is "completely", for all the questions following a review of the literature on the measurement of personal well-being and in light of expert academic advice.
+This ensures the scales between the questions are consistent, which helps respondents to answer them more easily.
+Also, 11-point scales are commonly used across other surveys of interest and using the same type of scale aids comparisons.

-For more information about the use of the 0 to 10 scale, please see: Opinions and Lifestyle Survey: Methodological Investigation into Response Scales in Personal Well-being.Back to table of contents
+For more information about the use of the 0 to 10 scale, please see Opinions and Lifestyle Survey: Methodological Investigation into Response Scales in Personal Well-being (PDF, 485.6KB)Back to table of contents

 These different ways of looking at the data are useful for different purposes.